 Any student in grades 7-12,who meets the qualifications may take college credits while still in middle or high school.
 Students would be able to complete credits towards a high school diploma as well as a college degree.
 If it is your intention to have your child participate you MUST submit a Letter of Intent to Participate form to the district by April 1 of the school year.

-CCP courses can include ANY college that the child meets eligibility requirements including Belmont College.
-If you contact Mrs. Falcone she can provide further information on other college options besides OUE.
+CCP courses can include ANY college that the child meets eligibility requirements.
+If you contact Mrs. Falcone she can provide further information on CCP.

 College Application Process